Hermann Oberth: Legacy

 Hermann Oberth is memorialized by the Hermann Oberth Space Travel Museum in Feucht, Germany, and by the Hermann Oberth Society.
 The museum brings together scientists, researchers, engineers, and astronauts from the East and the West to carry on his work in rocketry and space exploration.

-He discovered the Oberth effect, in which a rocket engine when traveling at high speed generates more useful energy than one travelling at low speed.

 In 1980, Oberth was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

-There is also a crater on the Moon and asteroid 9253 Oberth named after him.

 The Danish Astronautical Society has named Hermann Oberth an honorary member.

-The Faculty of Engineering of Lucian Blaga University of Sibiu is named after him.
+In Romania, the Faculty of Engineering of Lucian Blaga University of Sibiu is named after him.
+In 1994, a memorial house was established in Mediaș on the 100th anniversary of his birth.
+It exhibits various items related to rocket technology and space travel, and also has an audio-video room for documentary films.

+He discovered the Oberth effect (powered flyby or Oberth maneuver), a fuel-saving strategy for interplanetary space flight that is commonly used today.
+There are also a crater on the Moon and asteroid 9253 Oberth named after him.

 In Star Trek III: The Search for Spock, the USS Grissom was classified as an Oberth-class starship.
 Several other Oberth-class starships also appeared in subsequent Star Trek films and television series.